neerazz/TriArchitect-Agent/resources/paper/main.md

 ### 6.3 Qualitative Case Study: The "ComplexService" Migration

-To understand *why* TriArchitect succeeds where others fail, I detailed the migration of `LegacyPaymentService.java` from a financial application.
+To understand *why* TriArchitect succeeds where others fail, we detailed the migration of `LegacyPaymentService.java` from a financial application.

 **The Challenge:**
 The class used `javax.xml.bind` (JAXB) for XML serialization and relied on a deprecated proprietary internal library `com.legacy.AuthUtil`.